HarvardOpenData/HODP-Docs/docs/website-guide.md

 ## Troubleshooting

 ### General errors
 Make sure you've imported all the components / dependencies you need.
-Common dependencies include `react`, `Styled`, various components from `theme-ui`, etc.
+Common dependencies include `react`, `Styled`, various components from `theme-ui`, etc. If you pulled code recently, run `npm install`.

 Use `console.log` to help you understand how informations is stored in  different fields.